2023 Belgian Grand Prix – Getting Around Guide

 You can also take the train from nearby cities such as Liège, Aachen, Maastricht or Brussels.
 Buy a ticket for Verviers, the closest train station to the circuit.
 From there, bus 395 runs to the circuit multiple times throughout the day.
 The journey time is normally around 45 minutes.

-• A different kind of spa weekend can be had nearby.
-The health resort in the historic town of Spa, 12km from the circuit, has been a popular rest and relaxation destination for centuries.
+A different kind of spa weekend can be had nearby.
+The health resort in the historic town of Spa, 12.0 km (7.5 mi) from the circuit, has been a popular rest and relaxation destination for centuries.
 It’s where the word spa originated and the many thermal baths in the town still attract visitors from all over the world.
-The town of Spa also has a famous casino, one of the oldest in the world, where you can try your luck after a day at the track.

-• No self-respecting motorsport fan should visit this part of the world without paying a visit to the Nürburgring circuit.
-“The Green Hell” is less than 100km from Spa and you can experience this legendary circuit in different ways, including passenger laps and track driving days.
+No self-respecting motorsport fan should visit this part of the world without paying a visit to the Nürburgring circuit.
+“The Green Hell” is less than 100.0 km (62.1 mi) from Spa and you can experience this legendary circuit in different ways, including passenger laps and track driving days.